“I am terrified of having any work done at the dentist’s which involves my mouth being numbed. When my mouth is numb I feel like I am choking.”

 ❗ “Sometimes the topical gel, or fluid from the cartridge (a drop or two of the solution can come out as the dentist is preparing to give the injection) – when swallowed can make the throat feel numb.
 It does also rarely happen sometimes after a standard lower ‘block’ injection.
 It is important to remember that when this happens – it is a sensory problem only.
 This means that although you may hate the feeling, and as much as it has ‘freaked you out’ in the past – you CAN breath and swallow normally.
 Swallowing especially feels odd as although you can still do it – you can’t feel that you’re doing it.

-Ask the dentist to use a minimal amount or no topical anaesthetic and ensure that they do not ‘dribble’ any solution into your mouth (you will know if this happens as it tastes horrible!).”
+Ask your dentist to use a minimal amount or no topical anaesthetic and ensure that they do not ‘dribble’ any solution into your mouth (you will know if this happens as it tastes horrible! the saliva ejector can be used to quickly suction the solution away).”